Skip to main content

 Community College

-These institutions offer two-year programs that will earn you an Associate's or Liberal Arts degree, and the curriculum often includes specialized career training and certification.
 California Community Colleges provide students with the knowledge and background necessary to compete in today’s economy.
-With a wide range of educational offerings, the colleges provide workforce training, basic courses in English and math, certificate and degree programs and preparation for transfer to four-year institutions. www.cccco.edu
+With a wide range of options, community colleges provide workforce training, certificate programs, associate’s degree programs and preparation for transfer to four-year institutions.
+This is a great path for students who need a flexible schedule to balance school and life. www.cccco.edu

 Career Colleges & Vocational Schools